 As Austin’s top choice for first-class podiatric services, we treat countless patients who sustain foot and ankle injuries stemming from many different root causes.
 This will likely come as little surprise to you, but a fair number of these injuries happen when people exercise or engage in physical activity to improve and maintain their physical health.

 Now, the inherent injury risk, fortunately, isn’t enough to keep people from staying active (nor should it be).
 If you need proof of this, you needn’t look any further than the vibrant running community here in Austin!

-Since numerous runners throughout the world love to listen to music when they run, we’ve decided to compile an ultimate running playlist for you.
-Let’s start, though, with a quick look at the Austin running scene.
+Since numerous runners throughout the world love to listen to music when they run, we’ve decided to compile an ultimate running playlist of suggestions.

 The Ultimate Running Playlist

 No matter which of our local trails you decide on for your run, be sure to queue up the following tunes on whatever portable listening device (phone, smartwatch, Walkman) you use: